 Things to see

 Generally considered to be the backwoods of Japan, much of Tōhoku’s charm lies in its wilderness and unspoilt nature.
 The famous haiku poet Matsuo Basho (松尾 芭蕉, 1644-1694) wrote perhaps his most famous work, “The Narrow Road to the Deep North” (奥の細道 Oku no Hosomichi), about his travels in the north of Japan.
-While the roads have got a little better since then, Tohoku is still a very rural area and agriculture is still an important source of employment.
-While the main cities are little different to those in the rest of Japan, the countryside still has more of the traditional folk culture of Japan, as evidenced by local matsuri and dances.
+While the roads have got a little better since then, Tohoku is still a very rural area, and agriculture is still a significant source of employment.
+While the main cities are little different from those in the rest of Japan, the countryside still has more of the traditional folk culture of Japan, as evidenced by local matsuri and dances.

-This prefecture makes up the tip of Honshū, and is linked by numerous ferries to Hokkaidō, the next island.
-The weather on its east and west sides is quite different – on the Japan Sea coast,higher rainfall and snowfall contrast with lower temperatures on the eastern Pacific side.
+This prefecture makes up the tip of Honshū and is linked by numerous ferries to Hokkaidō, the next island.
+The weather on its east and west sides is entirely different – on the Japan Sea coast, higher rainfall and snowfall contrast with lower temperatures on the eastern Pacific side.
 Aomori is home to the world’s largest area of virgin beech forest (designated a World Heritage site)in Oirase (奥入瀬), Towada-Hachimantai National Park.
 Shimokita Peninsula (下北半島 Shimokita-hantō) and Tsugaru (つがる) are designated Quasi-national parks.

 - Shirakami Mountains (白神山地 Shirakami-Sanchi), a UNESCO World Heritage famous for its virgin forests of Siebold’s beech; Oirase Valley

 - Lake Towada (十和田湖 Towada-ko), the largest crater lake on Honshū, shares a border with Akita Prefecture